 Congratulations on your decision to enroll at John Brown University!
-In coming to JBU, you’re joining a learning community in which students learn not only from professors and books but from each other.
+In coming to JBU, you are joining a learning community where students learn not only from professors and books but from each other.
 Moreover, professors are not simply dispensers of knowledge but fellow learners who continually explore new ideas and perspectives.

 One important feature of a learning community is the discussion of good books.
 Thus, your first step in joining the JBU community is the Summer Reading Program we call JBU Reads.
-This year’s theme is "Who is My Neighbor?"
+This year’s theme is “What is the Value of Suffering?”
 Last fall, the JBU Reads committee asked students, faculty, and staff to recommend a book that best fits this theme.
 We received many, many great books.
 Here are the winners: Corrie ten Boom’s The Hiding Place; C.S.
-Lewis’ The Problem of Pain; Jerry Sittser’s A Grace Disguised; Alan Paton’s Cry, the Beloved Country, Dietrich Bonhoeffer's Life Together, Ron Hall & Denver Moore's Same Kind of Different as Me, Chaim Potok's The Chosen, and Laura Hillenbrand's Unbroken.
+Lewis’ The Problem of Pain; Jerry Sittser’s A Grace Disguised; Alan Paton’s Cry, the Beloved Country; Jade Snow Wong’s Fifth Chinese Daughter; Claude M. Steele’s Whistling Vivaldi; and Beverly Daniel Tatum’s Why Are All the Black Kids Sitting Together in the Cafeteria?

 We expect that you will choose to read one of these books before you join us for Orientation Week in August.
-To help you get the most out of this experience, we have created this booklet.
-In it, you will find the biography of each recommender, a brief plot synopsis, and a brief essay explaining why you should read that particular book.
+To help you get the most out of this experience, we have created an introductory booklet.
+In it, you will find the biography of each recommender, a brief plot synopsis, and an essay explaining why you should read that particular book.
 We hope you choose the right book for you.
 It is not required to purchase a book, so browse your local libraries or borrow from friends and family.
 If you have access to a computer or an e-reader, you will be able to find a few of the books online or through Nook or Kindle.